 Disneyland’s Mickey Mouse and Cinderella performers may unionize

-While most of the more than 35,000 workers at the Disneyland Resort already have labor unions, about 1,700 performers and character actors do not.
+While most of the more than 35,000 workers at the Disneyland Resort in Southern California already have labor unions, about 1,700 performers in parades, character actors and support staff do not.

 “This isn’t one of those situations where we’re out making the employer the bad guy,” said Kate Shindle, president of Actors’ Equity Association, which would represent the performers.
 “It is uniquely important Disney remains a place that people view as magical, and I think that (unionizing) will improve that across the board.”

-Union cards were circulated starting last week to promote forming a labor union under Actors’ Equity Association, which traditionally represents actors and stage managers and already represents theatrical performers at Walt Disney Co.’s Florida theme parks, organizers told The Associated Press.
+Union cards were circulated starting last week to promote forming a labor union under the Actors’ Equity Association, which traditionally represents actors and stage managers.
+The group already represents theatrical performers at Walt Disney Co.’s Florida theme parks, organizers told The Associated Press.

 Actors’ Equity officials declined to say how many cards were returned but said they hoped to collect them from more than half the performers, which would let them ask Disney to voluntarily recognize the union rather having to seek a vote through the National Labor Relations Board.
 They expect the process will take weeks.